 enabled: false

-To use IAM Role credentials, attach the authorization policy to the Role as described in Step 1.
-Additionally, modify the credentials configuration according to the example provided below.
+When using IAM Role Credentials, it is necessary to attach the authorization policy to the Role in Step 1.
+Then, refer to the example below to modify the Credentials configuration.

 global: